cernylab/dnatco/README.md

         { "db": "rcsb", "pdbId": "4qvi", "name": "Quadruplex" }
     ],

-    // If set to true, ReDNATCO will calculate connectivities and similarities for the entire structure
+    // If set to true, DNATCO will calculate connectivities and similarities for the entire structure
     // during the initial processing.
 Otherwise, connectivities and similarities will be calculated
     // only as required.
     "precalculateConnectivitiesAndSimilarities": false,